US places up to 8,500 troops on alert for possible deployment to Eastern Europe amid Russia tensions

 US Secretary of Defense Lloyd Austin issued the prepare to deploy orders at the direction of President Joe Biden, the latest step the US has taken to prepare for a potential Russian invasion of Ukraine that officials have warned could be imminent.

-Kirby said that the "bulk of" US troops placed on heightened alert were intended to bolster NATO's quick response force, but said Austin also wanted to be "postured to be ready for any other contingencies as well."
+Kirby said that the "bulk of" US troops placed on heightened alert were intended to bolster NATO's quick response force, but added they would be "postured to be ready for any other contingencies as well."

 As of Monday afternoon, no final decision to deploy the troops had been made, Kirby emphasized.